digital-asset/wallet-sample-app/README.md

 Leave this terminal running.

 ### 2. Start HTTP JSON API Service
-In a separate terminal run from the project root directory
+On Linux or MacOS in a separate terminal run from the project root directory
 ```
 make server
 ```
-This will run the script below.
-Alternatively you can copy and paste the below into the terminal and run the script.
+On Windows or if you cannot use make utility copy and paste the below command and run it from the project root directory.
 ```
 daml json-api --config json-api-app.conf
 ```
 Leave this terminal running.
 ### 3. Run Setup Script
-In another terminal run the setup script.
+Regardless of whether you run Linux, MacOS or Windows, in another terminal run the setup script.
 This script allocates parties, creates an Example Token asset account and Example Token asset contract.
 ```
 daml script --dar ./main/Account/account.dar --script-name Setup:setup --ledger-host localhost --ledger-port 6865
 ```
 ### 4. Start 4 Triggers
 Make sure to run each trigger in a separate instance of the terminal and leave all these terminals running.
+The instructions in this step apply regardless of the operating system you're running.
 For details on why the triggers are needed [click here](#trigger-uses)

 1. From the root directory, start the `sendAssetHoldingAccountInviteTrigger` by running the following command in another terminal.
 This trigger sends an invitation to create an Asset Holding Account for Example Token to new users.